danielamoreno699/HospitalDB/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Vet Clinic Database <a name="about-project"></a>
+# 📖 Clinic Database <a name="about-project"></a>

-**Vet Clinic Database** "In this project, I have used a relational database to create the initial data structure for a vet clinic.
-I have created a table to store animals' information, insert some data into it, and query it.
+**Clinic Database** "In this project, I have used a relational database to create the initial data structure for a clinic.
+I have created a table to store patients' information, insert some data into it, and query it.
 I have used PostgreSQL."

 ## 🛠 Built With <a name="built-with"></a>